Elephant Bush: Grow and Care for Portulacaria Afra

 Once the cut dries for several days, place it in a potting mix of well-drained cactus soil.

-While the plant is taking root (4-6 weeks), take care to keep it out of direct sunlight and ensure that you are keeping the soil moist when it starts to go dry.
+While the plant is taking root (4-6 weeks), keep it out of direct sunlight and ensure that you keep the soil moist when it starts to dry.

-It should take about four to six weeks for plants to take root and start developing new growth fully.
+It should take about four to six weeks for plants to take root and fully develop new growth.

 This low-maintenance plant is susceptible to mealybugs that appear as small, cottony spots on the green leaves.